formbricks/store/apps/docs/docs/core-concepts/webhooks.md

 # Webhooks

 Get notified instantly when new feedback arrives, gets updated, or is deleted.
-Store sends HTTP POST requests to your endpoints, enabling real-time integrations and custom workflows.
+Hub sends HTTP POST requests to your endpoints, enabling real-time integrations and custom workflows.

 ## What You Can Build